Expelliarmus-R/100DaysOfDsa-ML/Data Structures & Algo/Day 1/notes.md

 ##  Key Takeaways
 - Missing & Repeating problem can be solved with hashing, XOR (But i Used common sense and maths) which is the optimal one😉 .
 - Merge Sort helps in solving array-based problems efficiently with O(n log n) ,The best in sorting algorithms.
-- Count Inversions is a direct application of merge sort (counting while merging) just only 1 step required more for the merge sort.
+- Count Inversions is a direct application of merge sort (counting while merging) just only 1 step required more after the merge sort.

 ---